ibm-cloud-docs/netezza/security/saml-docs.md

 ## Configure ACS url and SLO endpoint on IdP
 {: #config_acsurl}

-1. Login to Cyclops as a user who is part of the administrative group.
+1. Login to Netezza UI as a user who is part of the administrative group.
 1. Select `IdP configuration` topic.
-1. Copy ACS url and SLO endpoint from the `IdP configuration` page.
+1. Copy the `ACS url` and `SLO endpoint` from the `IdP configuration` page.
 {: #step3saml}

 1. Login to the IdP Portal.